You should put Lisbon on your solo travel bucket list!

 The most impactful excursion I did in Lisbon was the African Lisbon Tour.
 It is a four-hour walking tour that takes you through Lisbon and teaches you about the history of Portugal through the eyes of the colonized and enslaved.
 It ends with a fantastic meal at a Cape Verdean restaurant as the cap to a phenomenal day.
 If you are visiting Lisbon you owe it to yourself to do this tour.
 You can find a link about it HERE.
 You can also find them on Instagram @AfricanLisbonTour for more information

-I was very bothered to hear that the current Mayor of Lisbon is holding up the erection of an already completed monument honoring the contributions of Africans to Lisbon.
+I was very sad to hear that the current Mayor of Lisbon is holding up the erection of an already completed monument honoring the contributions of Africans to Lisbon.
 I would not have known this without having done this tour.
 Juxtaposed to what I learned on my tours of Sintra and even on my Airbnb Experience photoshoot in Lisbon, the history learned here was quite enlightening.
 There is clear “whitewashing” of Portuguese history when you do other tours so I really appreciated learning some “Black History” in Lisbon in this tour.

 Other Points of Interest.